tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 ## Introduction

-This guide will explain how to install NixOS on the internal NVMe drive of an M1/Pro/Max Mac using a customized version of the official installer, then boot it without the help of another computer.
+This guide will explain how to install NixOS on the internal NVMe drive of an M1/Pro/Max Mac using a customized version of the official NixOS install ISO, then boot it without the help of another computer.
+Aside from the M1 support module and AArch64 CPU, the resulting installation can be configured and operated like any other NixOS system.

 Perusing this guide might also be useful to users of other distros.
+Most of the hard work, including the kernel and boot software, was done by the [Asahi Linux project](https://asahilinux.org/).

 #### Warning

 Damage to the macOS recovery partitions or the partition table could result in the Mac becoming unbootable and loss of all data on the internal NVMe drive.
 In this circumstance, a suitable USB cable and another computer which can run [idevicerestore](https://github.com/libimobiledevice/idevicerestore) will be required to perform a DFU upgrade and restore normal operation.

-This also does not necessarily promise to be useful.
-Just because you can do it doesn't mean you should.
-A lot of features are currently missing, and this guide has only been tested on an M1 Mac mini.
-But, it is pretty cool.
+While you will end up with a reasonably usable computer, the exact hardware features you want [may not be ready yet](https://github.com/AsahiLinux/docs/wiki/%22When-will-Asahi-Linux-be-done%3F%22).
+Please consult the [Asahi Linux Feature Support page](https://github.com/AsahiLinux/docs/wiki/Feature-Support) for information.
+Any features marked with a kernel version or `linux-asahi` should be supported by NixOS too.

 #### Prerequisites